 March 8th - Virtual asynchronous days, previously held on Wednesdays, will move to Mondays for all K-12 students (whether receiving instruction virtually or in-person) beginning.

-March 9th - Kindergarten returns to in-person learning.
+March 9th - Kindergarten returns to four full days of in-person instruction

-March 16th - Grades 1-2 returns to in-person learning.
+March 16th - Grades 1-2 returns to four full days of in-person instruction

-March 23rd - 4K returns to in-person learning.
+March 23rd - 4K returns to four full days of in-person instruction

-Thank you for your continued collaboration, patience and support over the past year as we have navigated the COVID-19 global health pandemic.
-We realize how challenging it has been to move to an all-virtual instructional model, as we have worked to ensure the health and safety of our students, staff and families.
+Thank you for your continued collaboration, patience and support over the past year as we have navigated the COVID-19 global health pandemic, and worked to ensure the safety of our students, staff and families.
+During this time, we have continued to monitor COVID-19 metrics and receive guidance from public health experts.
+Recently, they have advised us conditions are favorable for us to move forward with the next phase of our reopening plan.

 WHAT INSTRUCTION WILL LOOK LIKE